Zendesk add followers automatically with triggers or macros

 Expert Verified

-Let’s be honest, manually adding followers to Zendesk tickets is a drag.
+Let’s be honest, manually adding followers to tickets is a drag.
 You need to keep an account manager in the loop on a key client’s issue or ping a technical specialist for a certain type of bug.
 But it's one of those small, repetitive tasks that’s so easy to forget.
 When it slips, you end up with communication gaps and slower resolutions.

 What you’ll need to get started